Japan Airlines counts losses from wrecked Tokyo plane | Business

 The Coast Guard pilot said after the crash that he had been given permission to enter the runway, Coast Guard officials have said.
 Authorities have only just begun their investigations and aviation experts say it usually takes the failure of multiple safety guardrails for an airplane accident to happen.

 A notice to pilots in force before the accident suggested that a strip of stop lights embedded in the tarmac as an extra safety measure to prevent wrong turns, was out of service, according to a copy of the bulletin posted by U.S. regulators.
+Haneda was the world's third-busiest airport in 2023, according to UK-based travel industry data provider.

+Japan Transport Safety Board (JTSB) is leading the safety investigation, and has been joined by 14 overseas investigators from Airbus, French and British authorities as well as one representative from the jet's engine maker Rolls Royce, a JTSB official said.
+Police are conducting their own investigation in parallel, the official said.
 BIG LOSSES

 Insurance industry sources have said U.S. insurer AIG was the lead insurer on a $130 million "all-risks" policy for the two-year-old plane that was destroyed by the fire.
 AIG declined to comment.
 It was the first-ever hull loss globally for the A350 model, according to Aviation Safety Network.
 The type, made largely from carbon composite, entered commercial service in 2015.

-Shares of JAL fell as much as 2.4% before recovering to be up 0.6% as trading resumed after the New Year's holiday.
+Shares of JAL fell as much as 2.4% as trading resumed after the New Year's holidays, before closing up 0.8%.
 From the moment of the collision, it took crew 18 minutes to get everyone off the plane and safely accounted for.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)